-- Review your records: You can request to see and inspect your education file within 45 days of your request. - Request corrections: If you find any inaccurate or misleading information, you can request the information corrected. - Control who sees your records: You can restrict the release of directory information like your name, address, and major.
+- Review your records: You can request to see and inspect your education file within 45 days of your request. - Request corrections: If you find any inaccurate or misleading information, you can request that the information be corrected. - Control who sees your records: You can restrict the release of directory information like your name, address, and major.